BuilderinResidencyTinkerspace/FIORA/docs/week-04.md

 ## Problems and blockers

-* The original coupler had a lot of unused space, so we had to redesign it to make better use of the available space.
+* The coupler had a lot of unused space, so we had to redesign it to make better use of the available space.
-* The first ESP32-S3 Pico became extremely hot and was eventually damaged during testing.
-We could not identify the exact reason.
+* The ESP32-S3 Pico became extremely hot during testing and was eventually damaged.
-* The ESP32 DevKit also stopped working during testing, and we suspected a possible power supply issue.
-* The L298 motor driver produced a lot of heat during operation and resulted in noticeable power loss.
-* The Arduino L293D Motor Driver Shield was new to us, so we had to learn how it worked and understand its connections.
+* We could not identify the exact reason why the ESP32-S3 Pico burned.
+* The data cable also became hot during the incident.

 ## Decisions

-* We redesigned the coupler by making better use of the unused space and extending the hexagonal section further into the wheel adapter.
+* We redesigned the coupler by making better use of the available space and extending the hexagonal section further into the wheel adapter.
-* After the ESP32 boards failed during testing, we decided to switch to an Arduino Uno.
-* We decided not to continue with the L298 motor driver because of the heat and power loss.
+* We decided to start the electronics testing using the ESP32-S3 Pico and TB6612FNG motor driver.
-* We selected the Arduino L293D Motor Driver Shield and started learning how to use it.
+* After the ESP32-S3 Pico failed, we will need to test with another controller before continuing the electronics integration.

 ## Next week

-* Continue testing the Arduino L293D Motor Driver Shield and Get all four motors running properly.
-* Finalize the motor driver and controller setup.
+* Test another controller and motor driver setup.
-*
+* Get the motors running again.
+* Continue with the electronics integration of FIORA.

 ## Links